anataliocs/Archive-Data-Playground/README.md

 ### Packaging as jar

-To build the final jar and optimize the wenlambo application for production, run:
+To build the final jar and optimize the Archive Data Playground application for production, run:

 ```
 ./gradlew -Pprod clean bootJar